 A Holster Option Women can Really Use

-When Lisa posted about the Flashbang, I liked it immediately.
+When Lisa posted about the Flashbang from Looper Law Enforcement, I liked it immediately.
 I always wear a bra!
 And I rarely wear dresses.
 Since I think dresses are the only thing that would make the Flashbang holster hard to access, I bought one immediately.
-I also bought a training (rubber) gun similar to mine so I can practice carrying with no fear of shooting anyone, including me.
+I also bought a rubber training (blue) gun like mine so I can practice carrying with no fear of shooting anyone, including me.

 Testing it Out